TromsFylkestrafikk/laravel-meteobridge/README.md

 /tmp/mnt/data/templates as a *.url file.
 This saved file will then be selectable during HTTP GET event creation.

+The interval between requests must match the `--interval=` option, as this aggregates min, max and avg values between sent observations.
+It's recommended to use one of these intervals:

+- on every started minute
+- every full 5 minutes
+- every full 10 minutes
+- every full 15 minutes

+This asserts aggregations not to overlap or miss data between requests.

 ## Copying

 Laravel Meteobridge is free software: you can redistribute it and/or